Hair and Helmets

 Beaded Hair

 The ideal solution for this problem would be a helmet that adjusts for braided, beaded or otherwise thicker hair.
-There is finally a helmet on the market from Bold Helmets that has a dome extending above the top of the helmet.
-It is designed for Sikh kids who wear their uncut hair in a topknot, but there is now an adult medium size as well.
+We have a page on turbans that includes the Bold helmet with a dome extending above the top of the helmet.
+It was designed for Sikh kids who wear their uncut hair in a topknot, and there is now an adult medium size as well.
 It may be the answer for some who need a place for more than the usual hair.
-The company was founded by the mother of Sikh children who did not like the idea of cutting out foam from the top of her kids' helmets an compromising protection to make room for hair.

 In addition to the Bold helmet, a few helmets have pony tail ports that actually may work.
 In the meantime, we have heard from one helmet promotion program that they are fitting adult size helmets on riders with beaded hair styles, and tightening the ring fit headband below the beads and balls.
 This was confirmed by a seasoned bicycle educator with a lot of field experience as the only practical way to deal with the hairstyle when a rider in a class you are instructing has beaded hair.
 Fitting rings alone are too flimsy to keep a helmet in place in a crash, so careful strap adjustment is required.

-We also have a page up on using caps under helmets, and a page on turbans.
+We also have a page up on using caps under helmets, in addition to our page on turbans.